veerleprins/HorrorInfo/README.md

 - Dayıbaşı, O. (2020, 1 february).
 How to Hide Scrollbar and Visible Only Scrolling - Frontend Development With JS.
 Medium. https://medium.com/frontend-development-with-js/how-to-hide-scrollbar-and-visible-only-scrolling-79cc3472e503
 - Unknown, A. (2020, 16 december).
 How to get the keys of a JavaScript object. techtutorialsx. https://techtutorialsx.com/2020/05/23/javascript-getting-keys-of-object/
 - Pavlutin, D. (2020, 11 augustus).
 How to Access Object’s Keys, Values, and Entries in JavaScript.
 Dmitri Pavlutin Blog. https://dmitripavlutin.com/access-object-keys-values-entries/
+- Perłakowski, M. [michał-perłakowski].
+(2016, 13 july). how to get the value from an event target in js [Stack Overflow Post].
+Stack Overflow. https://stackoverflow.com/questions/38348258/how-to-get-the-value-from-an-event-target-in-js

 ## :lock: License